Tina and Nikita Sutradhar

 Sisters Tina and Nikita are finalists in the prestigious LVMH Young Fashion Designer prize for their label MIUNIKU.
 As students at LCF, they were selected for the BA13 catwalk show, winning the Fashion Innovation Award.

 Tina and Nikita both studied the Designer Pattern Cutter foundation course (now BA (Hons) Fashion Pattern Cutting) before completing a top-up year to graduate from LCF with a BA in BA(Hons) Fashion Design Technology: Womenswear.

 Congratulations on being finalists in the LVMH prize!

 Nikita: I don’t think we have enough words to describe how it feels!
-We never really thought we would be finalists, it's kinda crazy!
+We never really thought we would be finalists, it's kind of crazy!
 We really are so grateful, very encouraged, excited and honoured.

 Can you explain the different stages of the competition that you have completed so far?